 Three things I love about this recipe are 1) it’s hearty and healthy, 2) takes less than an hour to prepare, and 3) yields two GIANT vegan muffins that are seriously worthy of being sold at that very coffee shop.
 I wonder if they have an opening for a part-time baker?
 If so, that would be awesome, because I’m convinced the world needs more of these muffins.

-These muffins are insanely moist, perfectly sweet and scream with rich banana flavor.
+These muffins are insanely moist and perfectly sweet, and they scream with rich banana flavor.
 And those giant nuts up top?
 Everything I’d hoped for and more.
-Plus, thanks to wholesome ingredients like flaxseed, whole-wheat pastry flour and whole, shelled almonds, they’re actually quite healthy.
+Plus, thanks to wholesome ingredients like flaxseed, whole-wheat pastry flour, and whole, shelled almonds, they’re actually quite healthy.
 At about 370 calories a piece, one of these constitutes a full breakfast meal.
 Since that’s about what I eat in the morning anyway, I’d be happy to keep these as a special weekend treat or cycle them the into my weekday breakfast routine.
 Oh joy.